Research Databases

 • CIA World Factbook – The Central Intelligence Agency World Factbook provides detailed information on 267 world entities.
 Categories of information include the military, geography, government, economy, and more.

 • National Security Archive – independent non-governmental research institute and library.
 The National Security Archive collects and publishes declassified documents acquired through the Freedom of Information Act (FOIA).
-This is somewhat of a WikiLeaks-style site, but all of the information has been declassified.
+This is somewhat of a WikiLeaks-style site, but all the information has been declassified.

 Other Research Databases